JingyanZhang-Chloe/chess-ai/victor.martin.README.md

 Today we got to know our partners.
 I started to get familiar with the git repository for common project.
-Branches, merging, first commits etc.
+Branches, merging, first commits etc. We also discussed about the structure of the project and how are we gonna organise and structure the project.